Blanche Noyes: Biography

 While living in Irvington, New Jersey, Noyes became a member of the Women's Advisory Committee on Aeronautics.
 In August 1936, she was among a handful of leading aviatrices to join the Air Marking Group of the Bureau of Air Commerce, funded by the Works Progress Administration.
 The group's objective was to aid aerial navigation by writing the name of the nearest town at 15-mile (24 km) intervals, on the roofs of prominent buildings if possible, on the ground in white paint when not.
 With America's entry into World War II in December 1941, however, for security reasons the Noyes team had to black out the roughly 13,000 sites they had marked.
 After the war, as head of the air marking division of the Civil Aeronautics Administration, she oversaw their restoration and added further navigational aids.
 According to the National Air and Space Museum, "For many years, she was the only woman pilot allowed to fly a government aircraft."

 She also wrote numerous newspaper and magazine articles.

 She died on October 6, 1981, in Washington, D.C.

 Legacy

-She was the first woman awarded a gold medal by the Commerce Department, for 35 years of government service improving air safety.
+She was the first woman awarded a gold medal by the Commerce Department, for 35 years of government service in improving air safety.

 In 2021, an opera memorializing her run in the 1936 Bendix Trophy Race titled Staggerwing was premiered at the Kansas Aviation Museum.
 Composed by Lisa DeSpain with librettist Rachel J. Peters, Staggerwing was the winner of the 2020 biennial Zepick Modern Opera Competition.